jgjin/not-quite-an-expert/content/posts/fired.md

 Both my manager and their manager have expressed their approval since then.
 Though that gives me relief, it will take some time before my emotions move on.

-In open conversation, I found out some of my co-workers on the same team received the same negative performance feedback.
-Then in sombre conversation, I learned one of my co-workers got fired.
+In open conversation, I found out some of my coworkers on the same team received the same negative performance feedback.
+Then in sombre conversation, I learned one of my coworkers got fired.

-Since then, I have flitted in and out between complex emotions: pity for my former co-worker; gratefulness for my current; worry for my future; disgust for my selfishness; indignation for my company.
+Since then, I have flitted in and out between complex emotions: pity for my former coworker; gratefulness for my current; worry for my future; disgust for my selfishness; indignation for my company.

 What should I do?
 I've never experienced this before.
-To start, I'll send my support to my former co-worker.
+To start, I'll send my support to my former coworker.